hoe94/DTC_MLOPS_Project/README.md

 # DTC_MLOPS_Project
-This is the end to end MLOps project I built through participated the MLOps Zoomcamp among 3 months.
+This is the end to end MLOps project I built through participated the MLOps Zoomcamp among 3 months. <br>
+This project more focus on MLOps framework to achieved the productivity and reliability model deployment process.<br>
 This course is organized by [DataTalks.Club](https://datatalks.club).
 Appreciated the instructors put so much effort on this course, so I can learnt MLOps related skillsets (experiment tracking, workflow orchestration, model deployment, Testing framework, IaC, CI/CD) for FOC.
 You can refer the MLOps Zoomcamp here [link](https://github.com/DataTalksClub/mlops-zoomcamp).

 ### Objective
+The objective of this project is to help the company identify customer’s credibility.<br>
+So that it could help to reduce the manual effort.<br>
+It uses the dataset from [kaggle](https://www.kaggle.com/datasets/parisrohan/credit-score-classification).<br>
+The dataset contains the credit-card related information of the customer.

 ### Project Architecture